-Bright Mosaic has partnered with MOST/DFW to provide occupational and speech-language therapies in our clinics.
+Bright Mosaic has provides occupational and speech-language therapies in our clinics.
 So, parents, say goodbye to driving to separate locations for the therapies your child may need!

 Notice: Speech Therapy Requirements

 Why would my child with autism need speech therapy?

 First, all children have an innate desire to communicate and learn.
 One of the greatest joys of parenthood is watching children discover the world around them through the acquisition of speech and language.

 Because autism is a developmental disorder that affects neurological function, it usually involves some level of communication delay or impairment.
 People with autism may struggle with both verbal and nonverbal communication, finding it difficult to interact socially and cognitively.
 Just think, the smallest difference in someone’s facial muscles or body positioning could be the between concentration or anger.

 More surprisingly, Speech Therapy is an effective tool for teaching feeding and swallowing.

 It’s easy to take for granted that eating is an acquired skill.
 Closing lips to drink from a cup without spilling, chewing and moving food around in the mouth without biting the tongue or cheeks, and properly breathing while doing so.

 Swallowing is the next part of the equation, and a difficult one at that.
 All the muscles involved in swallowing are hard to describe, and one wrong move could lead to choking.
 As if that’s not difficult enough, then there’s the issue of pills.
 They usually taste bad, feel unnatural to swallow something whole, and they stick to the throat on the way down.
 But when a child is sick, medication isn’t up for debate.